Primary Practice Areas

 In Texas the support payments when applicable, can influence how the marital property distribution is awarded, which is why it can become a very intricate part of the final outcome of any divorce.
 Keeping this in mind, if you and your spouse are unable to reach and agreement on this issue, the District Court will order support from one spouse to the other on a case-by-case basis based upon several factors including job skills, financial resources, age and employment history, etc.

 Millions of people have turned to filing bankruptcy to eliminate debt and stop foreclosure.
 In the current economic environment in particular, bankruptcy is seen as a viable option for those overwhelmed by debt and unable to pay their bills.
-Texas residents may file for personal bankruptcy (also known as consumer bankruptcy) if they are unable to keep up on debt repayment.
-Personal bankruptcy is the process that occurs when you are unable to pay your debts and ask a court for assistance in either discharging (or forgiving) some of the money you owe or coming up with a plan to repay creditors.
+Texas residents or businesses may file for bankruptcy if they are unable to keep up on debt repayment.
+Bankruptcy is the process that occurs when you are unable to pay your debts and ask a court for assistance in either discharging (or forgiving) some of the money you owe or coming up with a plan to repay creditors.

 Chapter 13 Bankruptcy is also known as a reorganization bankruptcy, gives debtors the opportunity to become current with their delinquent accounts while still keeping their property.
 Chapter13 bankruptcy is filed by individuals who want to pay off their debts over a period of three to five years.
 It is only an option for individuals who have predictable income and whose income is sufficient to pay their expenses with some left over to pay off their debts.